Traditional Indigenous Recipes

-Every Sunday in winter my dad would announce that he was making “Choctaw Stew.”
-I never knew what the significance of this stew was other than the makings are very simple and indigenous, but he said that as he grew up in McAlester and Muscogee, his mother also made it at least once a week.
+other than the makings are very simple and indigenous, but he said that as he grew up in McAlester and Muscogee, his mother also made it at least once a week.
 It tasted best in summer when the family garden was producing.
-The base of the stew is rather boring to my taste, so the ingredients in bold are my additions.
+The base of the stew is rather boring to my taste, so the peppers and *garlic are my additions.

-Three peeled potatoes
+Three peeled white potatoes

 *Six large peeled carrots